-The university Liaison is a Social Work representative from UQ.
-The Liaison is either a person from the Field Education team or qualitied social worker who is contracted by UQ to fill this role to support you on placement.
+The university liaison is a social work representative from UQ.
+The liaison is either a person from the PET or a qualitied social worker contracted by UQ to fill this role.

-The role of the Liaison:
+The role of the liaison:

-- Assist and facilitate communication between all stakeholders (university, agency, and student) during the placement. - Meet with the student and Field Educator/Task Supervisor.
-The Liaison meeting provides an opportunity for you and your supervisor to reflect on your progress, raise concerns and issues, and to review goals for further learning. - The Liaison will make at least two contacts over the course of your placement.
-The first contact is suggested approximately week 3-4 to check with the students' progress and learning goals have been identified.
+- Assist and facilitate communication between all stakeholders (university, agency, and student) during the placement. - Meet with the student and field educator/task supervisor.
+The liaison meetings provide an opportunity for you and your supervisor to reflect on your progress, raise concerns and issues, and to review goals for further learning. - The liaison will make at least two contacts over the course of your placement.
+The first visit is in the early weeks of placement (no later than week 6 of placement) and provides an opportunity to discuss students' progress and ensure learning goals have been identified.
 The second visit is agreed upon with all parties after the mid evaluation.
-The Liaison will write a brief liaison report reflecting your progress following each visit.
+The liaison will write a brief liaison report reflecting your progress following each visit.
 This will be sent to you and your supervisor after each meeting. - Maintain contact with student and assist with any difficulties that may arise during placement.
-The Liaison will aim to provide an early intervention approach involving all stakeholders to assess and develop an action plan as required. - Contact the Field Education team when difficulties arise affecting the student placement.
+The liaison will aim to provide an early intervention approach involving all stakeholders to assess and develop an action plan as required. - Contact the PET when difficulties arise affecting the student placement.